Saeedullah15/real-estate/README.md

 # Civic Spaces

-Welcome to **Civic Spaces**, a comprehensive platform for exploring and managing government and public real estate properties.
-Our website is designed to provide users with a seamless experience in finding, viewing, and managing properties such as military bases, courthouses, libraries, public parks, and community centers.
+Welcome to **Civic Spaces**, a comprehensive platform for exploring government and public real estate properties.

 ## Live Site URL
-Visit our live site at: [CivicPropertyHub](https://www.civicpropertyhub.com)
+Visit our live site at: [Civic Spaces](https://civic-spaces-21f74.web.app/)

 ## Features and Characteristics
-- **Advanced Property Search:** Easily filter properties by type, location, size, price, and status (sale or rent).
-- **Interactive Map:** Visualize property locations with an interactive map that includes clustering for dense areas.
 - **Detailed Property Information:** Access comprehensive details for each property, including high-quality images, descriptions, amenities, and more.
-- **User Dashboard:** Manage your favorite properties, view detailed statistics, and access important tools from your personalized dashboard.
-- **Secure User Authentication:** Ensure secure access to user-specific features and data with robust authentication mechanisms.
+- **Routing:** It has public and private routing.
+User can not access private routes without logging in or account creation.
+- **Authentication:** It has a secure authentication system.
+Third party authentication is also available using Google and Github.
+- **Responsiveness:** Responsive for mobile, tablet and desktop views.
+- **Dynamic Title:** Each page has a dedicated title.

 ## npm Packages Used
-For handling private routes and secure user authentication, we used the following npm packages:
 - **react-router-dom:** `npm install react-router-dom`
 - **react-helmet-async:** `npm install react-helmet-async`
 - **firebase:** `npm install firebase`
 - **react-icons:** `npm install react-icons --save`
+- **aos:** `npm install aos --save`
+- **animate.css:** `npm install animate.css --save`
+- **react-toastify:** `npm install --save react-toastify`